 Xinyue Liu

-Xinyue Liu (刘新悦) is an interdisciplinary artist and doctoral researcher in fine art.
-Nostalgia, ever-present in her work, takes form as film, photography, and installation.
+Xinyue Liu (刘新悦) is an interdisciplinary artist and Clarendon researcher in fine art.
+She works with film, text, movement, and installation.

 Liu holds a BFA in Radio and Television Production from Jilin University and an MFA in Interdisciplinary Studies from Simon Fraser University.